CFASL: Composite Factor-Aligned Symmetry Learning for Disentanglement in Variational AutoEncoder: Methods

-\paragraph{Inductive Bias: Align Each Factor Changes to the Axis of Latent Space for Disentangled Representations} Factorizing latent dimensions to represent the change of independent factors is an attribute of disentanglement defined in~\cite{definition_1} and derived by ELBO term in VAE training frameworks~\cite{beta-tcvae,factor-vae}.
-However, it is noteworthy that neither the parallel loss nor the perpendicular loss exhibits specific constraints aimed at inducing this characteristic as shown in Fig.~\ref{sub figure: parallel loss}, \ref{sub figure: perpendicular loss}.
+\paragraph{Inductive Bias: Align Each Factor Changes to the Axis of Latent Space for Disentangled Representations} Factorizing latent dimensions to represent the change of independent factors is an attribute of disentanglement defined in~\citet{definition_1} and derived by ELBO term in VAE training frameworks~\citep{beta-tcvae,factor-vae}.
+However, the parallel and the perpendicular loss do not factorize latent dimension as shown in Fig.~\ref{sub figure: parallel loss}, \ref{sub figure: perpendicular loss}.
 To guide symmetries to hold the attribute, we enforce the change $\Delta_j^i \vz = \vz - g_j^i \vz$ to be a parallel shift to a unit vector as Fig.~\ref{sub figure: parallel and sparsity loss}, \ref{sub figure: perpendicular and sparsity loss} via sparsity loss defined as

 where $\displaystyle \Delta_j^i \vz_k$ is a $k^{th}$ dimension value.